Liyuna123/Gesture_Controlled_Robot/index.md

 ## How it works

 **Motor Driver:**
 One of the key components of this milestone is the motor driver.
 It works with having the motors connected to its pins, which are screwed in.
 For the motor driver, polarity decides which direction is forward and backword.
 It is also able to switch directions without re-wiring through the H-Bridge.
 The H-Bridge allows the motor driver to control the direction of the DC motors by, in a way, acting as a "bridge" between the power source, which is either the battery or laptop, to the motor.
+The motor driver has 6 pins, each of which has a seperate function.
+The pins are the ENA pin (left side speed), IN1 (left side direction), IN2 (backward/forward on left side), ENB (right side speed), IN3 (right side direction),

 **HC-05s:**
 The HC-05s work by, as said earlier, setting a master and slave module.
 Once they are bound together, the HC-05 promptly sends messages between the two modules.